informedica/Informedica.Utils.Lib/README.md

 # Background
+The main purpose of this library is to 'functionalize' existing dotnet libraries and provide common utility functions

 # Libray design
 This repository uses an explicit opt-in `.gignore` strategy, meaning that all files are excluded unless specifically included via the `.gitignore` file.

+# Build

+The library can be build by using the `build.cmd` or `build.sh`.